| |

 I found a GORGEOUS gold leaf paint that I used for the salt dough Christmas ornaments shaped like bells (shown above).
 However, I don’t recommend using this paint around small children, since the fumes are stronger than normal acrylics.

-Tip: For glittered ornaments, apply glitter while the paint is wet, or use Mod Podge before/after applying glitter.
+Tip: For ornaments that sparkle, apply glitter while the paint is wet, or use Mod Podge before/after applying glitter.
 (See FAQs below.)

 I’m also now offering free printable Christmas gift tags to use with your ornaments.